cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Ordering

 - IBC version 2 supports only *unordered* communications, thus, packets may be sent and received in any order.
-Unordered packets, have individual timeouts specified in terms of the destination chain's height.
+Unordered packets, have individual timeouts specified in seconds UNIX timestamp.

 #### Permissioning